dartbill/smallTalk_Client/README.md

 ### Technologies

+###### Live Server

+You can access a live server of smallTalk but simply running the `dev` script.
+The live server takes advantage of the npm script `currently` to start the `watchify` bundler and a http-server.

+- Install: `npm i -D watchify concurrently http-server`
+- Script: `"dev": "concurrently \"watchify ./client/script.js -o bundle.js\" \"http-server\""`

 ###### Jest

 We used Jest to test our code and our coverage.
 To do this we install Jest as a dev dependency;